Passive Thermal Computing Infrastructure

 18–24 months from funded to commercial.

-Submera's execution plan is sequenced to reach GPU-class thermal validation, first compute revenue, and patent filing within 18 months of funding close, with product sales conversations beginning in month 16.
+Submera's execution plan is sequenced to reach GPU-class thermal validation and first compute revenue within 12 months of funding close, then scale into multi-site deployments through landowner partnerships during the second year.

 Phase 1